The Need

 Project Benefits

-The first project stage with Selkirk College was to compile all available public domain open-file data, was part of a separate project not funded by Geoscience BC, and is included in the Deliverables section for context.
+The first project stage with Selkirk College was to compile all available public domain open-file data.
+It was part of a separate project not funded by Geoscience BC and is included in the Deliverables section below for context.

-The second stage is mapping the surface and near-surface geothermal properties for the target areas and aims to verify open fault/fracture sets that support active movement of geothermal fluids.
-This, along with the gathering of geochemical data across the project area, will assist in the construction of a local, hydrogeological model for geothermal water in the area.
-This in turn can facilitate decisions regarding refined objectives and drill targets for a future phase.
+The second stage of mapping the surface and near-surface geothermal properties for the target areas aimed to verify open fault/fracture sets that support active movement of geothermal fluids.
+This, along with the gathering of geochemical data across the project area, assists in the construction of a local, hydrogeological model for geothermal water in the area.
+This in turn can facilitate decisions regarding refined objectives and drill targets for the next phase.

 Survey Area

-The research will be conducted on the eastern side of Kootenay Lake, in the area around Crawford Bay, in BC’s Southeast Region.
-The research is taking place in the territory of the Ktunaxa Nation.
+The research was conducted on the eastern side of Kootenay Lake, in the area around Crawford Bay, in BC’s Southeast Region.
+The project is in the territory of the Ktunaxa Nation.

 Geoscience BC encourages anyone planning exploration work to first contact Indigenous groups in the area.
 The Province of British Columbia’s Consultative Areas Database can help with this (https://maps.gov.bc.ca/ess/hm/cadb/).
 The Association for Mineral Exploration (AME) also produces an Indigenous Engagement Guidebook.